Bumble-Buzz/app/To-Do.md

         - PK: contractAddress, tokenId
         - LSI: creator, owner
         - GSI:
-      - sales: List of assets on sale in marketplace
+      - sale: List of assets on sale in marketplace
         - contractAddress, tokenId, saleId, collectionId, seller, buyer, price, sold, saleType::number, category, active::number
         - PK: contractAddress, tokenId
-        - LSI:
+        - LSI: seller, buyer
-        - GSI: saleId, category + active (only get data that you need)
+        - GSI: seller + active, category + active (only get data that you need)
 - Front-end dapp
-  - Ensure no entered number is greater than `Number.MAX_SAFE_INTEGER`
+  - Ensure no entered number is greater than `Number.MAX_SAFE_INTEGER`.
+Or find a solution to deal with this.
   - Ensure images can be loaded via both IPFS and direct url
   - Ability to delete collection from db and blockchain
   - Easy way to set ENV variables in docker image / k8s, for contract addresses, admin accounts, etc...